Estate Planning Terms - In Plain English

 A beneficiary is a person or organization who receives assets from a will, trust, insurance policy, or retirement account.

-In simple terms: The beneficiary is the person who inherits.
+In simple terms: The beneficiary is a recipient.

 7. Power of Attorney

-A power of attorney is a document that allows someone you choose to make financial or legal decisions on your behalf if you cannot.
-There are different types, including durable power of attorney (remains in effect if you become incapacitated) and limited power of attorney (for specific tasks or time periods).
+A power of attorney is a document that allows someone you choose to make decisions on your behalf.
+There are different types, including

 In simple terms: It gives someone you trust the legal authority to act for you.

 An advance healthcare directive explains your medical wishes if you are unable to communicate them yourself.
-It may include end-of-life care decisions, life support preferences, and appointment of a healthcare proxy.
+It may include end-of-life care decisions and life support preferences.

 In simple terms: It tells doctors and family what medical decisions you would want.